Exploring Cosmos Staking: A Guide to Staking ATOM

 What is the Cosmos Network?

 The Cosmos network brands itself as the Internet of Blockchains.
 It is a decentralized ecosystem of independent blockchains that can interact with each other.
-It was designed to overcome the limitations of traditional blockchains, such as scalability, usability, and interoperability.
+Cosmos addresses the limitations of traditional blockchains in scalability, usability, and interoperability.

 Think of the dozens of email systems.

 Your Gmail uses a different code than your Microsoft Outlook.
-However, they have been made interoperable, allowing users of both email platforms to send and receive emails.
+However, they have been made interoperable.
+Users of both email platforms can send and receive emails.

 What is the Cosmos Network?